-- The commitment of the parties to take account of the different needs and levels of development of the ACP countries and regions; - The commitment of the parties to respect their obligations assumed within the framework of the World Trade Organisation and to further the objectives of the WTO; - The joint objective of the parties to enhance co-operation in all areas relevant to trade and to achieve progressive and reciprocal liberalisation of trade in goods and services, in accordance with WTO rules, taking into account the level of development of the ACP countries and the economic, social and environmental constraints they are facing; - The commitments of the parties to ensure that efforts undertaken in the framework of the Cotonou Agreement and those undertaken in the framework of Economic Partnership Agreements (EPAs) are mutually reinforcing. - The right to regulate economic activity in the public interest in accordance with international obligations, to achieve legitimate public policy objectives such as the protection and promotion of public health, social services, public education, safety, the environment, public morals, social or consumer protection, privacy and data protection and the promotion and protection of cultural diversity.
+- The joint objective of the parties to enhance co-operation and capacity-building, as appropriate, in all areas relevant to sustainable trade and investment, and to achieve progressive and reciprocal liberalisation of trade in goods and services, in accordance with WTO rules, taking into account the level of development of the ACP countries and the economic, social and environmental constraints they are facing; - The commitments of the parties to ensure that efforts undertaken in the framework of the Cotonou Agreement and its successor agreement and those undertaken in the framework of Economic Partnership Agreements (EPAs) are mutually reinforcing; - The right to regulate economic activity in the public interest in accordance with international obligations, to achieve legitimate public policy objectives such as the protection and promotion of public health, social services, public education, safety, the environment, public morals, social or consumer protection, privacy and data protection and the promotion and protection of cultural diversity.

-II.
-Nature and Scope of the Agreements EPAs
+2. Nature and Scope of the EPAs